User-defined Stategy Control Panels

 asset parameters can be set up or displayed for multi-asset strategies.

 The following functions can be used for defining and handling a control panel (Zorro S or executable strategies only):

 panel (int rows, int columns, int color, int size)

 Opens an empty control panel with the given number of rows and columns, background color, and horizontal cell size in pixels.
 If a control panel was already open, it is replaced by the new one.
 The panel is opened next to the Zorro window, and can be freely moved by dragging it with the mouse.
-Use size = 0 for removing the panel.
+If the number of rows or columns exceed the screen size, scrollbars are added to the panel. se size = 0 for removing the panel.

 panel (string filename, int color, int size)

 Opens a control panel with the structure and content from a .csv spreadsheet file.
 Every cell of the panel is set up from the corresponding spreadsheet cell.
 The cells in the file are separated with ; or , delimiters (delimiters must not appear in cell content).
 Every row must end with a new line character.
 The following characters in the cell content have a special meaning: !... - cell is a button; #... - cell can be edited; @ - merge the cell with the next not-empty cell to the left.
 The default colors are grey for text cells, red for numbers, yellow for editable cells, and blue for buttons; they can be changed with the ColorPanel variables.
 The panel above is generated from the following file:

 Leverage,@,400,,, ,Algo 1,Algo 1,Algo 3

 Lot size,@,100,,Max Allowed Loss %,@,#5,#20,#25

 Commission,@,1.2,,First Step Volume+,@,#1,#5,#20